 I just don’t find enough good stuff to write Reading List posts that often.
 That’s why it’s been a few years since I’ve written one.
 Below are seven books I rated above average in that time.
 Seven whole books.
 It is almost depressing that there are not more good books out there …or that there is no decent recommendation engine.
-(If you are interested in all the books I rated average or below you can see them on Goodreads.)

 After having so much fun with In a Sunburned Country and thinking about a pending trip back to the US, I decided to read Bryson’s I’m a Stranger Here Myself.
 Also highly recommended.

 I’ve rekindled my interest in computing, and Linux specifically, in the last year or so and decided to read a few books on open source software.
 Paul Graham’s Hackers & Painters was great.
 Most of his essays are available on his blog but I’d never read most of them.
 Graham writes in a way that is easy to understand even when the subject matter is complex.